Lora L. Duzyk

 advance Dan Shinoff's private lawsuit against this blogger

-SDCOE, Lora Duzyk request for a restraining order against this
+SDCOE, Lora Duzyk request for a restraining order against

-blogger dismissed
+this blogger dismissed

-Lora Duzyk commits perjury, falsely claiming that this blogger
+Lora Duzyk commits perjury, falsely claiming that this blogger "stalked" and

 Link: See the complaint signed by Lora Duzk

-JPAs, insurance brokers, lawyers: who is
+JPAs, insurance brokers, lawyers: who is profiting from

-profiting from school litigation?
+school litigation?
 Santa Clara v.
+Keenan & Associates

-Who is profiting from inflated insurance premiums in San Diego
+Who is profiting from inflated insurance premiums in San Diego schools?

-Sometimes my commenters know more than I do about a subject, and
+Sometimes my commenters know more than I do about a subject, and school

-Education-Joint Powers Authority was paying millions of tax dollars each
+Powers Authority was paying millions of tax dollars each years for lawyers who

-years for lawyers who cover up wrongdoing in schools.
-I didn't know how far
+cover up wrongdoing in schools.
+I didn't know how far up (or down) the corruption

 I found this: